 Like its cousin the Murphy bed, a sleeping loft can be a great way for people who live in small apartments to carve out some extra living space.
 But if you have never experienced one, you may have some reservations.

-In this week’s Buy Curious, Natalia Padilla of Citi Habitats, and Jesse Shafer and Greg McHale of Compass explain why you should get an apartment with a loft bed, why you shouldn’t, and what you can use a sleeping loft for should you choose not to sleep up there.
+In this week’s Buy Curious, Natalya Disario of Corcoran, and Jesse Shafer and Greg McHale of Compass, explain why you should get an apartment with a loft bed, why you shouldn’t, and what you can use a sleeping loft for should you choose not to sleep up there.

 I’ve been thinking about buying an apartment with a sleeping loft.
 Will it feel really claustrophobic?
 Will I fall off in the middle of the night?
 What else can I do with the space?